Permanent Vs Partial Disability

 • Pain, stiffness, and limitation of movement

-A permanent total disability is a complete disability that prevents you from performing any type of work that constitutes “reasonable, stable employment.”
+A permanent total disability is a complete disability that prevents you from performing any work that constitutes “reasonable, stable employment.”

 A permanent total disability may be the loss of: